creativeprojects/resticprofile/README.md

 ## Using resticprofile and systemd

-systemd is a common service manager in use by many Linux distributions. resticprofile has the ability to autocreate systemd timer and service files. systemd can be used in place of cron to schedule backups.
+systemd is a common service manager in use by many Linux distributions. resticprofile has the ability to create systemd timer and service files. systemd can be used in place of cron to schedule backups.

-All systemd units are created under the user's systemd profile (~/.config/systemd/user).
+User systemd units are created under the user's systemd profile (~/.config/systemd/user).

-TODO: create system profiles
+System units are created in /etc/systemd/system

 ### systemd calendars